FarrarE/RustProject/README.md

 This is our Rust Project for CS410P.
 It is a topdown shooter where you have to survive as long as you can against waves of enemies.

 ## How To Play
-How to play.
 Move using WASD and try to avoid the enemies.
 You can fire a projectile by clicking in the game arena with the mouse.
 Survive as long as you can!

 ## Engine
 This project is using the Amethyst engine, version 0.10.0